 In 2014, the California State Legislature enacted SGMA with subsequent amendments in 2015.
-The SGMA requires the formation of GSAs and the development and implementation of GSPs for groundwater basins that are designated by DWR as medium or high priority.
-As high priority, non-critically overdrafted and non-adjudicated basins, both subbasins are subject to the requirements of SGMA, including the requirement to be covered by one or more GSAs and to prepare and submit to DWR one or more GSPs by 31 January 2022.
+Among other things, SGMA requires the formation of Groundwater Sustainability Agencies (GSAs) and the development and implementation of GSPs for groundwater basins that are designated by DWR as medium or high priority.
+As a high priority, critically overdrafted and non-adjudicated basin, the Eastern San Joaquin Subbasin is subject to the requirements of SGMA.